Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Two-Stage Lasso Estimation

-To find all candidate change points $\mathrm{T}_i$ for location $i$, consider the following linear models for $i = 1, \ldots, n$, where
+To find all candidate change points {$\xcal{T}_i^{(1)}$} for location $i$, consider the following linear models for $i = 1, \ldots, n$, where

 and $\xmat{K} = (\indicator_{\{j, \ldots, T\}}(i))_{i,j = 1, \ldots, T}$ is a $T \times T$ lower triangular matrix and $\indicator_A(x)$ denotes the indicator function on the set $A$.
-The vector of coefficients $\xvec{\beta}^{(1)}_i = (\beta^{(1)}_{t,i})_{t = 1, \ldots, T}$ is used to find the candidate change points.
-However, this specific model setup leads to a case where the number of estimated parameters is exactly the number of observations $T$.
-Any solution using the full matrix $\xmat{K}$ will, therefore, exactly fit the residuals to the observed values and will not provide a meaningful interpretation.
-As a consequence, we need to be able to set at least some of the elements of $\xvec{\beta}^{(1)}_i$ to zero.
-Thus, we propose to use a penalized regression approach.
-In the recent literature, it has been shown that certain types of penalized regressions can be used to estimate change points.
-For instance, \cite{chan2014group} use a group-lasso approach to estimate the structural breaks in autoregressive time series.
-In contrast, \cite{lee2018oracle} utilize a SCAD-type penalty to provide an estimator for change points with the oracle property in quantile regression.
+The vector of coefficients $\tilde{\xvec{\alpha}}_i = (\tilde{\alpha}_{t,i})_{t = 1, \ldots, T}$ is used to find the candidate change points (i.e., $\tilde{\xvec{\alpha}}_i$ are changes of the overall mean levels). {The vector $\xmat{K}\tilde{\xvec{\alpha}}_i$ coincides with the overall mean levels $\xvec{\alpha}_i = \sum_{j=1}^{n} s_{ij} a_{t,j}$ (i.e., including all spatial spillovers).} However, this specific model setup leads to the case where the number of estimated parameters would be exactly the same as the number of observations $T$.
+Any solution using the full matrix $\xmat{K}$ will, therefore, exactly fit the model to the observed values (i.e., $\hat{Y}_t(\xvec{s}_i) = y_t(\xvec{s}_i)$ and $\varepsilon_t(\xvec{s}_i) = 0$ for all $i$ and $t$) and will not provide a meaningful interpretation.
+Consequently, we need to be able to set at least some of the elements of $\tilde{\xvec{\alpha}}_i$ to zero, leading to our proposal for the use of a penalized regression approach.
+Recent literature has shown that certain types of penalized regressions can be used {for change point detection}.
+For instance, \cite{chan2014group} used a group-LASSO approach to estimate the structural breaks in an autoregressive time series.
+In contrast, \cite{lee2018oracle} utilized a SCAD-type penalty to provide an estimator for change points, with the oracle property in quantile regression.